norahuang/electron-dotnet-adal-nodejs/README.md

 author: norahuang
 ---

-# Integrating Azure AD into a Native application to web API solution
+# Integrating Azure AD into the solution that allow an Electron Native application access to a .NET web API

 ## About this sample